mkdf/api-factory/README.md

 # API Factory

-The API Factory is a WebAPI for managing and share streaming data with the support of open schema specifications.
+The API Factory is a WebAPI for managing and sharing streaming data with the support of open schema specifications.
 Its main goal is to make it easier to set up APIs on-demand, based on specifications such as JSON schemas.

 Guidance for installation and usage can be found on the [project wiki](https://github.com/mkdf/api-factory/wiki).